bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

     <link href="style.css" rel="stylesheet" type="text/css">
   </head>
   <body>
+    <div id="playarea"></div>
     <div id="app"></div>
     <script src="build/yome.js"></script>
   </body>
 </html>
 {% endhighlight %}

-Now we will need the Babeljs compiler to watch our yome.js file and compile it when ever we hit save.
+Now we will need the Babel compiler to watch our `yome.js` file and compile it whenever we hit save.
 We can do by invoking `babel` like so:

     cd yome_widget
     babel src/ -w --out-dir build/

-Alright now open your browser to `file:///<the path on your system>/yome_widget/index.html` and open `yome_widget/src/yome.js` in your favorite text editor.
+All right, now open your browser to `file:///<the path on your system>/yome_widget/index.html` and open `yome_widget/src/yome.js` in your favorite text editor.